epistemex/audio-reader-js/README.md

 ﻿audio-reader-js
 ===============

-**audio-reader-js** is a "low-level" implementation that enables browsers to read and play AIFF, CAFF, SUN AU, IFF-8SVX and multi-channel WAVE audio files directly in the client.
+**audio-reader-js** is a 'low-level' implementation that enables browsers to read and play AIFF, CAFF, SUN AU, IFF-8SVX and multi-channel WAVE audio files directly in the client.